fhmwg/current-tags/stage1-overview.md

 IPTC allows storing more than one location in a single image's metadata.
 Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple locations.

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
 Coordinate regions and imprecision may be added in a future version of this recommendation.

-Locations use terms from two vocabularies.
-The IPTC Extensions schema, with prefix `http://iptc.org/std/Iptc4xmpExt/2008-02-29/`, provides structure names `LocationShown`, which contains `LocationName` and `LocationId` as well as GPS coordinates.
-The EXIF schema, with prefix `http://ns.adobe.com/exif/1.0/`, provides structure names `GPSLatitude` and `GPSLongitude`.

 ### Objects and People